swimlane/atomic-operator/docs/index.md

     --atomics_path=ATOMICS_PATH
         Default: '/U...
         The path of Atomic tests.
 Defaults to os.getcwd().
-    --check_dependencies=CHECK_DEPENDENCIES
+    --check_prereqs=CHECK_PREREQS
         Default: False
-        Whether or not to check for dependencies.
+        Whether or not to check for prereq dependencies (prereq_comand).
 Defaults to False.
     --get_prereqs=GET_PREREQS
         Default: False
         Whether or not you want to retrieve prerequisites.
 Defaults to False.
     --cleanup=CLEANUP
         Default: False
         Whether or not you want to run cleanup command(s).
 Defaults to False.
+    --copy_source_files=COPY_SOURCE_FILES
+        Default: True
+        Whether or not you want to copy any related source (src, bin, etc.) files to a remote host.
+Defaults to True.
     --command_timeout=COMMAND_TIMEOUT
         Default: 20
         Timeout duration for each command.
 Defaults to 20.